microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 In cases where different types of objects share the same _TargetName_, this may become confusing.
 Using a qualified name, prefixes the _TargetName_ with _TargetType_. i.e. _TargetType/TargetName_

+This option determines if PSRule uses qualified or unqualified names (default).

 By default, PSRule uses `/` to separate _TargetType_ from _TargetName_.
 Set `Binding.NameSeparator` to change.